bioinf2019/RNA_Tools/README.md

 #### This is the video about installing and runnig on Windows

-This video you can download and watch once you wanto run the scrip.
+This video you can download and watch once you wanto run the script.

 [![Watch the video](/images/demo_windows.png)](/videos/installation_and_runnig_in_windows.mp4)